kevincnzhengyang/OpenSmartHome/components/osh_node/README.md

 # Transport

-Two transports can be used:
+Only WiFi transport can be used:
-- BLE: to be implemented
-- WiFi: IPV4 and UDP would be adopt when choosing WiFi

-choose any one of above in menuconfig before compiling this project

 # Wifi